meeb/whoisit/README.md

 import whoisit

 print(whoisit.is_bootstrapped())  # -> False
-whoisit.bootstrap()               # Slow, makes several HTTP requests print(whoisit.is_bootstrapped())  # -> True
+whoisit.bootstrap()               # Slow, makes several HTTP requests to the IANA print(whoisit.is_bootstrapped())  # -> True

 if whoisit.is_bootstrapped():